Add Issues Manually

-If you are well versed in JQL, that is great!
+If you're well versed in JQL, that's great!
 Feel free to search directly in Betterworks like you would in JIRA using JQL.
-If you could use a bit more practice on JQL, no problem!
-Any basic search in JIRA can be converted to a JQL by clicking "Advanced" within JIRA.
+If you could use a bit more practice on JQL, no problem.
+Any basic search in JIRA can be converted to a JQL by clicking "Advanced Search" within JIRA.
 You can then copy this string and paste it into our search bar as a JQL query.
+We've also included some sample JQL queries that you can leverage when creating your key results:

 - Sample JQL for "Work assigned to me"